Simonstorms/songtiers/README.md

 ## Description

-Songtiers employs Next.js for server-side and client-side rendering, which not only speeds up content delivery but also optimizes the application for search engines.
+Songtiers employs Next.js for server-side and client-side rendering, which speeds up content delivery and optimizes the application for search engines.
 The backend is powered by an Express server, allowing for efficient request handling and API management.
 The application uses PostgreSQL for data management, ensuring that all user data, including song rankings and user profiles, are securely managed and stored.

 The application has the following features: